 You could pick up a mouse to go with the MSI GF63 Thin i7-9750H GTX 1650 Max-Q 16GB RAM 512GB M.2.
-In our spotlight at the moment is the Kayinuo M738 Gaming Mouse 3200DPI wired 6 Buttons, which today is $11.99.
-This mouse has also dropped its price by $19 during the past two weeks, which is a solid reason for us to select it with this laptop.
+In our spotlight at the moment is the Kayinuo M738 Gaming Mouse 3200DPI wired 6 Buttons, which today is $12.99.
+Just for quick reference this mouse has increased its price by $12.99 over the past two weeks.
 Further to our mouse information, this mouse had a lowest price recorded by us of $11.99 dated on 15th Aug 2020.

 |Quality||Mouse||Price (USD)||Check Regional Pricing|